Redirect Checker

 Use Click ID Extractor to record the click ID or tracking parameter you plan to send back in the callback.

 Run Postback Tester against the real partner endpoint and save the raw response, headers, and latency.
+If the payload or response still looks suspicious, continue in Postback Debugger.

 Match your saved request against the partner or network log so launch starts with agreed evidence, not assumptions.
+If the callback still fails after validation, continue with Fix postback not working.

 The same small toolkit is enough for reliable launch QA: Redirect Checker validates the click path, Click ID Extractor captures identifiers, UTM Builder keeps templates readable, Postback Tester fires the callback, and Facebook CAPI Tester helps when server-side ad platform events also need parity.